ganainy/appium-traverser/docs/gui-user-guide.md

 - Android SDK with ADB available on PATH (see [Installing ADB](#installing-adb) below)
 - Optional services depending on features:
   - Ollama (for using local AI models)
-  - MobSF (for static analysis of APKs)
+  - MobSF (for static analysis of APKs) - See [official MobSF installation guide](https://github.com/MobSF/Mobile-Security-Framework-MobSF)
   - PCAPdroid (for traffic capture on device)
 - API keys / environment variables (set these in your environment or a .env file as needed):
   - GEMINI_API_KEY (for Gemini provider)